zhangchl007/MCW-App-modernization/Hands-on lab/Before the HOL - App modernization.md

 - Microsoft Azure subscription must be pay-as-you-go or MSDN.
   - Trial subscriptions will *not* work.
 - **IMPORTANT**: To complete this lab, you must have sufficient rights within your Azure AD tenant to:
-  - Create an Azure Active Directory application and service principal.
+  - Create an Azure Active Directory application and service principal
-  - Assign roles on your subscription to complete this hands-on lab.
+  - Assign roles on your subscription
-  - Register resource providers.
+  - Register resource providers

 ## Before the hands-on lab